After just one year in government, we have a roadmap for the changes in the Employment Rights Bill.

-I worked especially hard to enshrine a right to bereavement leave for parents who have suffered a miscarriage.
-I am delighted, with this Labour Government, it will become a reality.
+I pushed especially hard for the right to bereavement leave for parents who have suffered a loss of pregnancy, not just after 24 weeks.
+I am delighted this bill will make it a reality.

 Next April, we will:

-Day one paternity leave and unpaid parental leave.
+Introduce a day one right to paternity leave and unpaid parental leave.

 Next October, we will: